jmhodges/justrun/README.md

 better mechanism, yet.
 Globbing in it may help.
 Pull requests welcome.

 It's fairly easy to accidentally cause a cycle in your commands and the filesystem watches.
-Add files or directories touched or created by your commands to the `-i` option.
+Files or directories that will be touched or created by your command should be added to the `-i` option.

 If you wish to fork off subprocessses in your commands, you'll have to call [`setpgid(2)`][setpgid] (or `set -o monitor` in the bash shell) in the